EmpyrNetwork/empyr_web/readme.md

 </div>
 ```

 When the page loads, the script will scan the document for the eid attribute and create a single pixel call that contains all the offer ids concatenated together (saving multiple pixel calls).
 The script will also try to detect the context that the offers are viewed in from the vw attribute.
-WEB_VIEW_SEARCH indicates that the offers were viewed as search results and WEB_VIEW_DETAIL indicates an offer being viewed in detail.
+WEB_SEARCH_VIEW indicates that the offers were viewed as search results and WEB_DETAIL_VIEW indicates an offer being viewed in detail.

 Additionally, if “watch:true” is supplied at the time of setup then the system will automatically monitor the DOM for changes (e.g. AJAX loads) and will make the appropriate pixel fires for the dynamically loaded content.
 If content WILL NOT be loaded by ajax then not supplying “watch:true” will have a small performance benefit as the script will not register a MutableObserver to process the DOM changes.